Click the button above to expand to full-screen view.

 Determine which positions are a strong match for your background

 Learn about skills and competencies you can develop to be competitive in a range of fields

 Secure an interview during or after the event

-Some employers use this forum for screening (and interviews take place afterward) while others conduct phone interviews, video interviews, or schedule in-person interviews during or after the event.
+Employers use this forum for a variety of reasons: some are there to increase awareness of their organization, discuss hiring trends and screen potential candidates (and interviews take place afterward), while others conduct phone interviews, video interviews, or schedule in-person interviews during or after the event.
 Many employers make job offers to candidates found through the virtual career fairs.
 Important: Joining employers’ chat sessions is the first step in potentially securing a job offer.